Cost Sharing for External Grants and Contracts

 The policy is designed to encourage the development of inventions and other intellectual creations for the best interest of the public, the creator, and the research sponsor, if any.
 This policy will permit the timely protection and disclosure of such intellectual property whether by development and commercialization after securing available protection for the creation, by publication, or both.
 The policy is further intended to protect the respective interests of all concerned by ensuring that the benefits of such property accrue to the public, to the inventor, to the university, and to sponsors of specific research in varying degrees of protection, monetary return and recognition, as circumstances justify or require.

-The purpose of the Grant Incentive Funding is to encourage faculty and professional staff to seek external funding, which will enhance research and scholarship, enhance best practices in teaching/ learning outcomes, and advance the mission of the university.
+The purpose of the RGDP is to encourage faculty and professional staff to seek external funding, which will enhance research and scholarship, enhance best practices in teaching/ learning outcomes, and advance the mission of the university.
 The mechanism for doing so is to provide an annual incentive payment to faculty and staff who are effective in securing extramural funding that pays for a portion of their salaries.

 UCA Policy on Financial Conflict of Interest